ibme-qubic/svbdoc/doc/theory.rst

 own entropy, and we need some means of calculating the data likelihood
 - this normally involves a noise model which can calculate the probability of the observed deviations between a model prediction and the actual data.
-The actual forms of the distributions are not constrained further (apart from the limitation of not always being able to use the reparameterization trick).
+Although we can take advantage of analytic results for Gaussian distribution, the actual forms of the distributions are not constrained by the method (apart from the limitation of not always being able to use the reparameterization trick).